 What is palliative care?

-Palliative care is a specialized approach to care for individuals and families living with a life-limiting illness.
+Palliative care is a specialized approach to care for people and families living with a life-limiting illness.
 Often their illness is at an advanced stage.
 The goal of a palliative approach to care is to provide comfort and dignity.
 This approach aims to improve quality of life for both this person and their family.

 Palliative care addresses: